ddev/ddev.com/src/content/blog/maintaining-ddev-tests-contributor-training.md

 ### Fragile or brittle tests

 Fragile and brittle tests may be a result of specific expectations in the code, for example, looking for a particular string instead of a more general expectation.
 Sometimes these can be understood by looking through the test run.
+Often the test needs to be restructured, or the expectation can be turned into a regular expression instead of a specific literal expectation.

 ### Slow tests

+The easiest place to look at slow tests is a full buildkite test run, which shows the timing for each test.

 ## Possible infrastructure test improvements